Employee Spotlight Series featuring Footprints to Recovery’s Rockstars!

-This months Employee Spotlight Series features Angela Soto, Financial Admissions Manager for all of Footprints to Recovery’s rehab program locations.
+This month’s Employee Spotlight Series features Angela Soto, Financial Admissions Manager for all of Footprints to Recovery’s rehab program locations.
 Angela brings a tremendous amount of financial healthcare experience to our Admissions Department, as well as a consistently positive attitude!
-Outside of crunching numbers and working with insurance providers (the stuff she calls fun!) she spends a significant amount of time working directly with potential clients and their families helping them successfully navigate the financial healthcare world.
+Outside of crunching numbers and working with insurance providers (the stuff she calls fun!) she spends a significant amount of time working directly with potential patients and their families helping them successfully navigate the financial healthcare world.
 Special THANK YOU for all you do.

 What’s a typical day in the Admissions Department look like?

 Every day in the Admissions Department is an opportunity to learn and grow with our coworkers, as well as those calling in.
-We get to speak with clients, families, and healthcare providers while working in a team-centered environment.
+We get to speak with patients, families, and healthcare providers while working in a team-centered environment.
 We’re typically answering questions in regards to what steps to take to get addiction treatment, program details, financial concerns – with the ultimate goal being to help guide those who need help in the right direction.

 What do you like most about your job?

 I love being able to work in an environment that allows us to express our ideas and cultivate our skills based on what we each individually love about healthcare.